Stuarts at Greenwich Park and Blackheath

 Golf at Greenwich 1608?

-The Royal Blackheath Golf Club sometimes say that that they were 'instituted' in 1608, though there is no documentary evidence to support it.
+The Royal Blackheath Golf Club sometimes say that that they were 'instituted' in 1608, though there is no documentary evidence to support this.
 The claim is believed to date from the middle of the 19th century, when they got into an argument on foundation dates in the Edinburgh Almanacs with other old Edinburgh golf clubs, as outlined in Bruntsfield Links - Home of Club Golf.
 The Royal Blackheath initially claimed a date 'prior to 1745', but later amended this to 'instituted 1608'.
 This is presumed to be based on the notion that King James and his courtiers played golf in the vicinity of Greenwich Palace.
-However, the King himself was not based there as he had other establishments in London and in the country.
+However, the King himself was not based there as he had other establishments in London and in the country, such as Royston in Hertfordshire.

 Another basis for the 1608 golf claim are two contemporary mentions of golf, related to James VI's son, which were believed to have taken place in Greenwich, but which have now been convincingly shown to have taken place elsewhere.